 - Wash the apples and slice off the four quadrants and dispose of the core.
 You can leave the skin on as this contributes to more fibre.
 Dice the apple into small 1/2 inch pieces and place on the baking tray.

 - Wash the rhubarb and remove any discoloured ends.
 Cut the rhubarb into small pieces - if the stalks are thick you may have to slice them lengthwise first, and then dice them.
 Add the diced rhubarb to a baking tray on top of the apples.

 - *You have the option here of adding an additional 1 tablespoon of honey (or maple syrup) on top of the diced fruit for a sweeter crisp.
 I do not add honey to the fruit.

 - Place the baking tray of chopped apple and rhubarb into the preheated oven and bake for 15 minutes.

 - While the fruit is baking, make the crisp topping.
 First, if you are making the oat flour at home add 1/3 cup of whole oats to a small blender and blend until a fine flour is formed.
 If you are purchasing oat flour you can skip this step.

 - Next, melt the coconut oil on the stovetop.
-Add the melted coconut oil to the 1 cup of oats, 1/4 cup of oat flour, 1/4 cup coconut flakes and 1/4 cup of honey and mix until well combined.
+Add the melted coconut oil to the 1 cup of oats, 1/4 cup of oat flour, 1/4 cup coconut flakes and 1/4 cup of honey (or 1/3 cup of maple syrup) and mix until well combined.